-Roy Moore Seeks Help Covering Legal Fees; Says Washington Post Should Be The One In Court
+Roy Moore Seeks Help Covering Legal Fees, Says ‘Washington Post’ Should Be The One In Court

 In a copy of the email posted to Twitter by Politico reporter Daniel Strauss, Moore says

-But instead of being held accountable in the court of law….the Washington Post just won the 2018 Pulitzer Prize for their lies and slander against me and my family.
+But instead of being held accountable in the court of law….the Washington Post just won the 2018 Pulitzer Prize for their lies and slander against me and my family.”

-He goes on to describe his legal defense as a battle “against the forces of evil” and to call for supporters to donate in an amount between $25 and $1,000 to help cover his legal costs.
+Moore went on to describe his legal defense as a battle “against the forces of evil” and to call for supporters to donate in an amount between $25 and $1,000 to help cover his legal costs.

 While he never officially conceded his Senate race to opponent Doug Jones, Roy Moore’s official page for his campaign is serving, at least in part, as a mouthpiece for his legal battles.
 Earlier this month, he posted a press release there, calling the lawsuit a political attack intended to hide the truth from voters, and again attacking Corfman’s reputation, saying that she opposes a change of venue to a county where residents best know “the character and reputation of the Plaintiff and Defendant.”